Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 Screening criteria

-• The disease or condition being screened has a serious impact on the patient's health;
+• The disease or condition being screened has a significant impact on the patient's health;

-• The etiology and pathogenesis of the disease should be carefully studied, the risk factors for the development of the disease and its signs that can be detected in the latent or early stage of its development should be known;
+• The etiology and pathogenesis of the disease must be carefully studied, risk factors for the development of the disease and its signs must be known, which can be identified in the latent or early stages of its development;

-• All effective measures should be taken to prevent the development of the disease;
+• All must be applied effective measures aimed at preventing the development of the disease;

-• Consideration should be given to the possible ethical and psychological implications of screening for individuals who carry the gene mutation when screening for recessive gene diseases.
+• It is necessary to take into account the possible ethical and psychological consequences of screening for individuals who are carriers of a gene mutation when screening for gene diseases with a recessive mode of inheritance.

 Screening test

-• Should be simple in execution, safe for the patient's health, accurate and reliable;
+• Must be simple to implement, safe for the patient’s health, accurate and reliable;

-• The normal distribution of the test values in the target population should be known and an acceptable cut-off level should be established for the test values at which the screening result is considered positive;
+• The normal distribution of test values in the population being examined must be known, and an acceptable threshold level for test values at which the screening result will be considered positive must be established;

-• the test must be acceptable to the target population;
+• the test must be acceptable to the population being tested;

-• Screening for gene diseases should only be performed for those diseases for which all possible gene mutations that cause the disease can be diagnosed.
-If it is impossible to diagnose all gene mutations, screening of this gene disease should not be carried out.
+• Screening for gene-related diseases should be carried out only for those diseases for which it is possible to diagnose all possible gene mutations that cause the disease.
+If it is not possible to diagnose all gene mutations, screening for a given gene disease should not be performed.

 Treatment

-• When a disease is diagnosed at an early stage, there must be effective treatment.
+• If the disease is diagnosed at an early stage, there must be an effective treatment.

-• Before the introduction of a screening program into clinical practice, a clear organization of the actions of all health care institutions involved in screening and treating this disease is required.
+• Before implementing a screening program in clinical practice Clear organization of the actions of all health care institutions involved in screening and treatment of this disease is necessary.

 Screening program